 • What unites Natalie Luhrs, Avalon’s Willow, and Vox Day (a post that began as The art is not the artist #4: Samuel R. Delany)

-Then I began to feel bad for not asking Chip Delany about this.
+Then I began to feel bad for not asking Chip Delany about it.
 In the 1960s, he was one of a small number of writers who made me believe fantasy and science fiction could be both great fun and great art.
 When he was the guest of honor at the Fourth Street Fantasy Convention, he was charming and learned and pretty much everything anyone could want in a guest of honor.
 I can’t say I know him, but I can say I like him.
-I believe we should be able to talk about things which are taboo—what reveals our nature is not what we say, but what we do.
+I believe we should be able to talk about things which are taboo — what reveals our nature is not what we say, but what we do.
 This is especially true of storytellers, who regularly write about things they would never do.

 Will Shetterly, 6/28

 In the latest controversy, I began by defending you absolutely, arguing that linking you to Walter Breen was smearing by association and that it’s fine to like your work while disagreeing with what you’ve written about sex between men and boys.
-But as I began to research NAMBLA and what you’ve said about it, I became more concerned.
+But as I began to research NAMBLA and what you’ve said, I became more concerned.
 I hope you will clarify your statement sometime.
-Whether you choose to or not, I will continue to cite you as one of the genre's great writers who fully deserves every award you’ve received, and more besides.
+Whether you choose to or not, I will continue to cite you as one of the genre’s great writers who fully deserves every award you’ve received, and more besides.